jessnjerome/adam-blog/_posts/2017-08-04-directions.markdown

 ## By boat

-If travelling from Ireland, there is a boat service running from either Rosslare-Fishguard or Dublin-Holyhead.
+If travelling from Ireland, there ferries running from either Rosslare-Fishguard or Dublin-Holyhead.
 More information can be found [here](https://www.directferries.co.uk/ireland.htm)